Light07/autoblog/README.md

 This project is an auto-generated blog framework, By specifying rss sources, people may have their own blog system built automatically and smartly -- articles only take your fancy.

+This project is a outcome of my self-learning for scrapy -- a powerful web crawl framework.

+## Structure of the project
+This project based on scrapy and hexo.
+Scrapy is one of the best framework which powered by network spider crawl to get internet contents.
+Hexo is a very good blog system with plenty of themes templated which let user build their own blog rapidly.

 ## Precondition

 - You should have hexo installed.
 Check site [Hexo](https://hexo.io/) for detail.